theochem/horton/doc/user_ap1rog.rst

       The function ``load_fcidump`` has three return values; the one-electron integrals (``one``) stored as a ``TwoIndex`` object, the two-electron integrals (``two``) stored as a ``FourIndex`` object, and the core energy (``coreenergy``, float).

-- A set of initial guess orbitals can be either generated in Horton (including the AO overlap matrix) or read from disk (see :ref:`restart-ap1rog` to use orbitals generated in Horton as initial guess).
+- A set of initial guess orbitals can be either generated in HORTON (including the AO overlap matrix) or read from disk (see :ref:`restart-ap1rog` to use orbitals generated in Horton as initial guess).
 Examples for initial guess orbitals are:

     1. Restricted canonical Hartree-Fock orbitals (see :ref:`user_hf_dft`)

     2. Localized orbitals.
-Horton supports Pipek-Mezey localization of canonical Hartree-Fock orbitals.
+HORTON supports Pipek-Mezey localization of canonical Hartree-Fock orbitals.
 See :ref:`localization` for documentation.

     3. If external integrals (expressed in an orthonormal basis) are used to define the Hamiltonian, the initial orbitals and the overlap matrix are the identity matrix and can be set as follows: